Product Intern

 They are responsible for setting product strategy, p...read more

-Q16.
-What metrics will you measure to know the success of swiggy
+Q18.
+What metrics would you measure to determine the success of Swiggy?

 Key metrics to measure Swiggy's success include customer retention rate, order volume, average order value, and customer satisfaction.